-Use CURRENT_VERSION (or a UDF that returns similar results) to verify when your early access account(s) are on the new release.
+Use CURRENT_VERSION (or a UDF that returns similar results) to verify when your early access account(s) are on the full release.

-Use your early access account(s) to test your production workloads against the new release.
+Use your early access account(s) to test your production workloads against the full release.

 If any issues are encountered, notify Snowflake Support, who can work with you to prevent the issues from disrupting your other accounts.

 Early access is not required or recommended for all organizations with Enterprise Edition accounts; Snowflake’s rigorous release testing and monitoring during deployments is usually sufficient to prevent most issues.
-Early access is intended primarily for organizations that desire added certainty that their production accounts will not be affected by changes in new releases.
+Early access is intended primarily for organizations that desire added certainty that their production accounts will not be affected by full releases.